showyaseen/jumia-task/README.md

 ## THANKS

-Thanks for reaching this point :) please feel free to contaact me to disucss any thing realted to the implemntation above.
+Thanks for reaching this point :) please feel free to contact me to disucss any thing realted to the implementation above.

  Author